ghc-proposals/ghc-proposals/proposals/0000-tuple-syntax.rst

 #.
 Instead of introducing new names, we could use more mixfix bits of punctuation,
    such as ``(~ ty1, ty2 ~)`` for normal tuples and ``(% ty1, ty2 %)`` for constraint
    tuples.
 This was not as popular in a recent `straw poll <https://github.com/ghc-proposals/ghc-proposals/pull/458#issuecomment-982230541>`_.

 #.
+We could use a mixfix syntax for tuples, allowing something like ``a * b * c``,
+   perhaps with a Unicode operator.
+Note that ``*`` there is *not* associative, because neither left-associative nor right-associative would work.
+This is tempting, but we cannot use ``*`` (it means multiplication and *is* associative), and no other operator naturally presents itself.
+Using Unicode as the primitive definition for tuples seems unwise.

+   Note that a future proposal is welcome to include ideas for e.g. Unicode-based mixfix syntax for tuples.
+This proposal is more concerned about their primitive definition.

+#.
 Controlling the ``(# ... | ... | ... #)`` syntax for unboxed sum types with
    ``-XNoListTuplePuns`` is not necessary to avoid punning, but is done only for